Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

 A corporation is a legal entity created under state law.
 The law treats a corporation as an entity separate from its owners, or shareholders, who own stock in the company.
-Corporations can be small or startup businesses incorporated for tax purposes or large companies formed by mergers between other businesses.
+Corporations can be small or startup businesses incorporated for tax purposes, or large companies formed through mergers of other businesses.

 What makes corporations unique from other business entities is the manner of business formation.
-Corporations must follow state regulations and file documents of incorporation so the state recognizes them as a corporation.
-Businesses need the legal services of a good business lawyer to ensure they comply with state requirements.
+Corporations must comply with state regulations and file documents of incorporation so the state recognizes them as corporations.

-Corporate law encompasses all the legal issues that corporations can face.
+Corporate law encompasses the legal issues corporations may face.
 Corporations are subject to many regulations they must follow to enjoy the tax and other benefits of corporations.
 Most states require corporations to conduct annual shareholder meetings.
 State law requires meetings of the board of directors and corporate officers.
-Most corporations have legal counsel at all meetings to ensure that the corporation complies with state and federal requirements.
+Most corporations have legal counsel at all meetings to ensure compliance with state and federal requirements.

-Besides these corporate law issues, corporations face all the legal issues of other businesses.
+In addition to these corporate law issues, corporations face the same legal issues as other businesses.
 These can include:

 - Employment law issues